Download COBOL Converter Free Trial

 What is the cost of COBOL modernization with IBM watsonx?

-IBM watsonx Code Assistant supports partial modernization by generating Java around existing mainframe structures.
+IBM watsonx Code Assistant supports incremental modernization by generating Java components alongside existing mainframe structures.
 Costs depend on AI model usage, cloud resources, and the volume of COBOL processed.

 For a medium size system, organizations typically incur model consumption fees together with the ongoing cost of running a hybrid environment that still depends on mainframe components.
 This approach can reduce initial effort but is not a full mainframe exit.